hpowell20/cs2063-master/Winter2020/Lab1/README.md

 The layout directory contains _activity_main.xml_ and _content_main.xml_ files.
 * The _activity_main.xml_ is the resource that is sent as a parameter to the ```setContentView()``` method call in our MainActivity.java class file discussed above
 	* Open this file to once again reveal the GUI layout editor
-	* Near the bottom left corner of this layout editor window, switch from the Design tab to the Text tab
+	* Near the bottom left corner of this layout editor window, switch from the Design tab to the Code tab
 	* You’ll be presented with a hierarchy of XML tags each containing attributes relevant to defining the layout for the application you created in the GUI editor
 	* Layouts can be designed in either fashion, by GUI or XML.
 The menu directory contains a similar file for customizing the layout for menu appearances in your application
 	* Explore http://developer.android.com/guide/topics/ui/declaring-layout.html.